Photo of East Campus / Parkland School

 What about a community center in Parkland?

-We deeply recognize the need for a community center in Parkland, however, we think this building is simply not a viable, sustainable option.
+We deeply recognize the need for a community center in Parkland, however, we think this building is simply not viable without the significant investment required to make the building safe and sound.

 We’ve been searching for at least the past seven years for a viable long-term tenant or owner for the site that would preserve the building and serve our Parkland community — including holding conversations as recently as this month.
 The search began in 2015 while researching the feasibility of a community center in the space.
 The Franklin Pierce School District, MultiCare Health System, PLU, and the YMCA of Pierce and Kitsap Counties commissioned a joint study to determine the demand for a community/wellness center to serve the Parkland community.
 While demand was high and the study highlighted the lack of community services in our region, the partners were not able to financially commit to the project due to cost.
 The search for another long-term tenant or owner continued through discussions with county and state leaders, the local school district, leading South Sound private and non-profit community organizations, local healthcare systems, and many others.